carbon-language/carbon-lang/llvm/tools/llvmc/doc/LLVMC-Reference.rst

         (switch_on "A"), (inc_weight 5),
         (switch_on "B"), (inc_weight 5))

+    // Tool command line specification

-    // Evaluates to "cmdline1" if option "-A" is provided on the
+    // Evaluates to "cmdline1" if the option "-A" is provided on the
-    // command line, otherwise to "cmdline2"
+    // command line; to "cmdline2" if "-B" is provided;
+    // otherwise to "cmdline3".

     (case
         (switch_on "A"), "cmdline1",
         (switch_on "B"), "cmdline2",